 He was in a complete panic.

-And that's when she realized . . . he didn't have anything for her.
+And that was when she realized . . . he didn't have anything for her.

 He didn't buy her a present.